Mist3r-R/location-based-ar/README.md

 ## Setting Up the Project

 Firstly, add `NSLocationWhenInUseUsageDescription`, `NSLocationUsageDescription` and `NSLocationTemporaryUsageDescriptionDictionary` keys with descriptions to your `Info.plist` to be able to use CoreLocation.
 Note that library requires full accuracy mode (new in iOS 14), so the third key should be provided.
 Secondly, add `NSCameraUsageDescription` key which is required by ARKit.
+Finally, import this library: `import LocationBasedAR`.

 ## Quick Start Guide